HomeLatest NewsGovernanceUS, allies, ready to announce new set of sanctions on investments in Russia

 Preferred Source of Google

-In a further bid to isolate Russia economically, the United States, in coordination with the EU and Group of 7 nations, is ready to announce a new set of sanctions on Wednesday.
+In a further bid to isolate economically, the United States, in coordination with the EU and Group of 7 nations, is ready to announce a new set of sanctions on Wednesday.
 Among the proposed sanctions include an investment freeze — in response to evidence of war crimes in Ukraine.

-Further measures against Russia also include a ban on all new investments, greater sanctions on its financial institutions and state-owned enterprises, and sanctions on government officials and their family members.
+Further measures against Russia also include a ban on all new investments, greater sanctions on its financial institutions and state-owned enterprises, and sanctions on officials and their family members.
 The official insisted on anonymity to discuss the forthcoming announcement.

-President Joe Biden and allies have worked together to levy crippling economic penalties against Russia for invading Ukraine more than a month ago, including the freezing of central bank assets, export controls, and the seizing of property, yachts, that belong to Russia’s wealthy elite.
+President Joe and US allies have worked together to levy crippling economic penalties against Russia for invading Ukraine more than a month ago, including the freezing of central bank assets, export controls, and the seizing of property, yachts, that belong to Russia’s wealthy elite.

 Advertisement